theheraldproject/theheraldproject.github.io/payload/simple.md

 - Doesn't provide verification of the outer packet's validity itself (i.e. doesn't allow a national authority to additional verify the outer packet signature)
 - Does prevent replay and relay attacks
 - Does allow verification of the remote contact having come from the right phone, if local history is persisted of contact events
+- Does not prevent a brute force attack whereby random Contact IDs are generated and submitted by a compromised device
+- Does not prevent the creation of an 'ill person tracker' as the Contact ID is sent in the clear between devices, and is the same for all devices it talks to at the same time

 ## Simple inner payload content